MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 Web services are published to facilitate the consumption and integration of the operationalized models and code.
 Whenever the web service is published or updated, a Swagger-based JSON file is generated automatically that define the service.

 When you publish a service, you can let people know that it is ready for consumption.
 Users can get the Swagger file they need to consume the service directly in R or via the API.
-To make it easy for others to find your service, provide them with the service name and version number (or they can use [the listServices() function](#listServices)).
+To make it easy for others to find your service, provide them with the service name and version number (or they can use [the list_services function](#list_services)).

 Users can consume the service directly using a single consumption call.
 This approach is referred to as a "Request Response" approach and is described in the following section.
 Another approach is the [asynchronous "Batch" consumption approach](how-to-consume-web-service-asynchronously-batch.md), where users send as a single request to Machine Learning Server, which then makes multiple asynchronous API calls on your behalf.